-This DIY genetics report shows you how your genetic raw data for weight-related genes are linked to your weight.
+This weight loss genotype report shows you how your genes may impact your weight – and specific options to tackle the pathways.
 We are all different, and a one-size-fits-all approach to weight loss does not work for everyone.

 Genetics and Weight:

-- Single gene mutations: There are a handful of rare genetic mutations that cause extreme obesity, beginning in early childhood.
+- Single gene mutations: A handful of rare genetic mutations cause extreme obesity, beginning in early childhood.
 (Not included here.)